 Control and Management

-When it comes to control and management, having a dedicated team gives you direct control over their operations, methods, and workflow.
+In terms of control and management, having a dedicated team gives you direct control over their operations, methods, and workflow.
 It’s like having a remote development team working just for you.

 This setup allows you to align closely with your internal processes and goals.
 For CTOs and business owners, this level of control is essential for projects that need to follow strict internal standards and manage complex tasks.